 A bone disease such as osteoporosis also increases the probability of a hip fracture because it makes the bones brittle and more likely to break upon impact.

-Every year, more than 300,000 people age 65 and older are hospitalized for hip fractures, and more than 95% of these fractures are caused by a fall.
+More than 300,000 people age 65 and older are hospitalized for hip fractures every year, and more than 95% of these fractures are caused by a fall.
 Hip fractures are much more likely to occur in women because they fall more often than men and also develop osteoporosis at a higher rate.

-A staggering amount of hip fractures happen in the elderly, with 90% of incidents occurring in those age 65 or older.
-The overall incidence of hip fractures has decreased over the last decade, but still represent roughly 25% of the geriatric fractures requiring hospital admission.
-The morbidity and mortality rate also remain elevated.
+A staggering amount of hip fractures happen in the elderly, with 90% of incidents occurring in those aged 65 or older.
+The overall incidence of hip fractures has decreased over the last decade but still represents roughly 25% of the geriatric fractures requiring hospital admission.
+The morbidity and mortality rate also remains elevated.

 Risks of a Hip Fracture in the Elderly

-Falls lead to the vast majority of broken hips in the elderly, so it becomes necessary to understand why falls happen as well as how to prevent them.
-The following video sheds some additional light on the topic: https://youtu.be/vi-IPGBB4vg
+Since falls lead to the vast majority of broken hips in the elderly, it becomes necessary to understand why falls happen and how to prevent them.
+The following video sheds some additional light on the topic - click here.

 According to the National Institute of Health (NIH), scientists have linked numerous personal risk factors to falling.
 Some of these factors include:

 - Weak muscles—notably in the legs

 - Poor balance, which can cause difficulty walking and lead to an increased risk of falls

 - Sudden drops in blood pressure when getting up from either sitting or lying down